thomasahle/numberlink/README.md

 be efficiently solved.

-The corner heuristic also protects us from a lot of illegal solutions, like connecting a path head to the middle of another path.
-It doesn't however quite save us from self touching paths, as this example shows:
+The corner heuristic also protects us from a lot of illegal solutions, like connecting a link head to the middle of another link.
+It doesn't however quite save us from self touching links, as this example shows:

     4 4
     ....